lanl/FEHM/docs/getting-started/fehmpytest-info/test-details/potential_energy.md

 # potential_energy

-**Test potential_energy**
+**Potential Energy Test**

+This test case is constructed from the VV Test Suite potential_energy problem.
-Comparison of Ratio of Permeabilty Change to Ratio of Change in Flow Rate Test includes vertical and horizontal runs.
+It does a comparison of potential energy temperature results for vertical and horizontal runs.

 Test Directory: [FEHM/fehmpytests/potential_energy](https://github.com/lanl/FEHM/tree/master/fehmpytests/potential_energy)